owncloud/ocis/ocis/deployment/ocis_traefik.md

 `docker-compose up -d`

 Open https://ocis.owncloud.test in your browser and accept the invalid certificate warning.
-You now can login to oCIS with the default users, which also can be found here: [Getting started]({{< ref "../getting-started#login-to-ocis-web" >}})
+You now can login to oCIS with the default users, which also can be found here: [Getting started]({{< ref "../getting-started#login-to-ocis-web" >}}).
+You may need to wait some minutes until all services are fully ready, so make sure that you try to reload the pages from time to time.